 Instructions

-- Mix together blackened seasoning, brown sugar, and ¾ teaspoon salt in a small bowl.
+- For the Blackened Fish: Mix together the Cajun seasoning, brown sugar, and salt in a small bowl.
 Sprinkle seasoning over the top and bottom of the fish pieces.
-Use your hands to pat the seasoning so it adheres to the fish.
+Use your hands to pat the seasoning so it adheres to the fish.2 tablespoons Cajun seasoning, 1 tablespoon packed brown sugar, ¾ teaspoon salt, 1 ¼ pounds cod

-- Heat a large cast iron skillet over medium heat.
-Add the butter.
+- Heat a large cast-iron skillet over medium heat and add the butter.
 Once the butter begins to bubble, add the fish to the skillet and cook for 3-4 minutes.
 Flip and cook 3-4 additional minutes.
-If pieces are thicker than 1-inch, sear on the ends to ensure the fish is cooked through.
+If pieces are thicker than 1 inch, sear on the ends to ensure the fish is cooked through.2 tablespoons salted butter

-- Meanwhile, add the avocado, crema, cilantro, lime juice, and salt to a small food processor or blender.
-Process until completely smooth and thoroughly combined.
+- For the Avocado Sauce: Add the avocado, crema or sour cream, cilantro, lime juice, and salt to a small food processor or blender.
+Process until completely smooth and thoroughly combined.1 large avocado, ⅓ cup Mexican crema or sour cream, ⅓ cup packed finely chopped cilantro, 2 tablespoons lime juice, ½ teaspoon salt

-- Carefully toast corn tortillas over an open gas flame or lightly fry in additional oil or butter in a large skillet over medium heat for 1 minute per side.
+- To Assemble the Tacos: Carefully toast corn tortillas over an open gas flame.
+Alternatively, lightly fry them in additional avocado oil or butter in a large skillet over medium heat for 1 minute per side.8 corn tortillas

-- Serve blackened fish on toasted corn tortillas with avocado sauce, shredded cabbage, radishes, jalapeños, chopped cilantro, and queso fresco.
+- Serve blackened fish on toasted corn tortillas with Avocado Sauce, shredded cabbage, radishes, jalapeños, chopped cilantro, and queso fresco, if desired.2 cups thinly sliced red cabbage, Radishes, Jalapeños, Fresh cilantro, ¼ cup crumbled queso fresco

 Tap stars to rate!